wfdoran/python-learn/lesson5.md

 ### Comparing Floats

 All of comparisons we have done involve integers.
-Things can get more complicated with other variable types.
+Things can get more complicated when comparing other variable types.

 ```python
 print(0.33333333333333333333333 == 1/3)
 print(0.33333333 == 1/3)
 ```

-What happend here?
-The persion of the floating piont number matters.
+What happened here?
+The precision of the floating point number matters.
 As general rule, you should not compare floats for equality.
 You can use less than and greater than without worry, but equality is tricky.